Odai-Atef/d_logs/README.md

-# Custom Logs File generatior for LOGS HUB Nodejs
+# Custom Logs File generator for LOGS HUB Node js

+### Installation

+npm i dmmil_logs

-### Avaliable functions
+### Available functions
 We have 5 types of logs:
  - warning
  - error
  - critical
  - info

-### Function Paramters
+### Function Parameters
-For each function we have five paramaters three of them are required and the others are optional
+For each function we have five parameters three of them are required and the others are optional
  - message (*)
  - level (*)
  - application (*)